 Sharing your YouTube videos with the world is a pretty awesome feeling, most of the time!
-But one thing that’s frustrating for any YouTuber is receiving a pesky copyright claim on a published video.
+But one thing that’s frustrating for any creator is receiving a pesky YouTube copyright claim on a published video.

-For many creators, Content ID claims aren’t a big deal and won’t cause any major issues.
-But, if you’re trying to make it in the world of YouTube and want to make an income from your videos, you’ll want to avoid copyright claims.
+For many YouTubers, copyright claims aren’t a big deal and won’t cause any major issues.
+But, if you’re trying to make an income from your videos, you’ll want to avoid them being flagged with copyright issues.
 They can sometimes lead to copyright strikes, demonetization of your videos or even losing your channel.

-Most copyright claims on YouTube are caused by using copyrighted music or video, and they’re easy to avoid.
-Keep on YouTube’s good side as we guide you through avoiding copyright claim and bust some popular myths around licensing music.
+Most YouTube copyright claims are caused by using copyrighted music or video, and they’re easy to avoid.
+Keep on YouTube’s good side as we guide you through avoiding copyright claims and bust some popular myths around licensing music.

-- What is a copyright claim on YouTube?
+- What is a copyright strike on YouTube?

-- Checklist: How to avoid Content ID claims on YouTube
+- Checklist: How to not get copyrighted on YouTube

-Copyright claims happen a lot.
-In 2021, YouTube dished out a staggering 700 million Content ID claims to YouTubers!
-They happen all the time and can usually be fixed quite easily, but it’s not always clear what they are or why they happen.
+Copyright claims are a common problem for creators.
+After all, YouTube dished out a staggering 700 million Content ID claims to YouTubers in 2021 alone!
+They happen often and can usually be fixed quite easily.
+But it’s not always clear what they are or why they happen.

-So when might you get a copyright claim?
+You might be wondering when you might get a copyright claim?
 Say, for example, you’ve uploaded a magic show and soundtracked it using a Metallica track without permission.
-You’d receive an email from YouTube warning about a copyright claim on your video.
+You’d then receive an email from YouTube warning about a copyright claim on your video.
 The copyright owner would then have a number of options, including removing your video.

 The copyright owners then have the option to take action, whether that’s allowing the video to stay as it is, restricting the visibility of the video or even blocking it entirely.